Skip to main content

 String

-The string type represents a UTF-8 string value.
-String constants are written in double quotes:
+The string type holds UTF-8 text.
+String constants use double quotes:

 .decl Name(id: int32, label: string)